\"Writing.Com

 Richard sighed.
 “Hear me this once for I am very short of time.
 I am as you see me— a mere mortal, a man.
 But I am also an initiate, another christós if you will... or what is often referred to in Hindi as a ‘bodhisattva’, from the root word ‘bodhi’, meaning an ‘awakening’, of a, ‘sattva’, a divine, compassionate being versed in recondite secrets from beyond the Veil of Isis.

 “There have been many before me,” Richard continued, like Gautama Buddha, Vajrapani, Apollonius, Manjushri, and many others over the ages, including your beloved Jesus.
 But today, it is I, Richard Crippen, who now stands before you as an emissary from the same lot.
 But my purpose is not to amuse with wowie miracles, or to foster a religious cult.
 I am a messenger, the bearer of a momentous epistle for mankind.
-In the coming months, many will learn of my mission and hear my words, but few will heed.
+In the coming months, the world will learn of my mission and many will hear my words, but few will heed.
 For now, let us focus on you.
 If you truly desire, you shall walk again within minutes.
 For the last time, what is your decision?”

 A momentary silence ensued between the pair.